Haxodrat/patient-sim-ai/README.md

 This is the PatientSimAI platform, a Next.js project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 PatientSimAI aims to enhance medical training through realistic, AI-driven simulations.

+## Accomplishments

+- Delivered the solution to Stanford Medical School Professor.
+- Placed first out of 600+ participants and 200+ teams at HackDavis2024.

 ## Getting Started